 The sunset over the Zambezi was breathtaking, a slow-motion slam-dunk of blazing orange into the sizzling African landscape.
 As everything was washed in the ethereal light of pre-dusk, we were quietly and contentedly immersed in Africa.

+Want to see Victoria Falls with Backroads?
 Join us on our Namibia & Zimbabwe Adventure!